No Way Out (2009): Storylines

-No Way Out featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Raw, Friday Night SmackDown, and ECW on Sci Fi—World Wrestling Entertainment's (WWE) primary television programs.
-Wrestlers were portrayed as either a villain or a hero as they followed a series of events that built tension, and culminated into a wrestling match or series of matches.
+No Way Out featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on Monday Night Raw, Friday Night SmackDown, and ECW on Sci Fi—WWE's primary television programs.
 All wrestlers were from WWE's Raw, SmackDown, and ECW brands—a storyline division in which WWE employees are assigned to a television program of the same name.

-It was announced at the Royal Rumble that two Elimination Chamber matches would be held, in which SmackDown's WWE Championship would be defended in one and Raw's World Heavyweight Championship in the other.
+At the Royal Rumble the prior month, it was announced that two Elimination Chamber matches would be held at No Way Out, in which SmackDown's WWE Championship would be defended in one and Raw's World Heavyweight Championship in the other.
 Qualifying matches for Raw's Elimination Chamber began on the January 26 episode of Raw, in which Kofi Kingston defeated Kane, Rey Mysterio defeated William Regal, and Chris Jericho defeated CM Punk.
 Mike Knox would later qualify by winning a six-man battle royal at a live event on February 2.
 Kane was announced as the final participant by Raw General Manager Stephanie McMahon in exchange for Kane convincing the Undertaker to face Randy Orton in a match the next week on Raw.
 Qualifying matches for SmackDown's Elimination Chamber match began on the January 30 episode of SmackDown, in which The Undertaker defeated Mark Henry; The Big Show defeated Festus; and Triple H defeated Vladimir Kozlov and The Great Khali in a triple threat match; SmackDown General Manager Vickie Guerrero announced that since Jeff Hardy lost the WWE Championship to Edge at the Royal Rumble, Hardy's rematch clause for the championship would be used to include him in the Elimination Chamber match.
 Vladimir Kozlov, the last entrant, won a battle royal to qualify.